 Does refinancing multiple times hurt your credit score?

-Yes, refinancing your mortgage multiple times could temporarily affect your credit score as refinancing is considered to be a credit application and registers as a “hard inquiry” on your credit report.
+Yes, refinancing your mortgage multiple times could affect your credit score temporarily, as refinancing is considered a credit application and registers as a “hard inquiry” on your credit report.
 Simply put, whenever a mortgage lender conducts a hard credit check to see if you’re eligible to refinance your home, that inquiry is recorded on your credit report and could drop your credit score by a few points.

 According to Equifax, one of the three major credit bureaus, hard inquiries may stay on your credit report for two years, though they typically only affect your credit score for one year.